 The programs and projects funded must concentrate on providing participants with the knowledge and skills needed to make a successful transition to secondary school completion, career and technical training, further education, or employment.
+Programs must reserve not less than 15% and not more than 30% of their total Title I-D, subpart 1 funds to support transition services.
+See the Document Library for a list of sample transition activities.

-- E.1.
-Transition Services Reservation: Programs must reserve not less than 15% and not more than 30% of their total Title I-D, subpart 1 funds to support transition services.
-Identify the amount of funds the district intends to use for the transition services.
-See the Document Library for a list of sample transition activities. - E.1.a.
-Enter reserved amount. - E.1.b.
-Enter percentage of allocation reserved. - E.2.
+E.1.
 Transition Activities: For each transition service to be conducted with reserved funds, provide a description in the table.